Postsecondary hybrid classrooms are on the rise. In these spaces, some students are remote, some attend in person, but everyone needs to be engaged.

 In this activity, students describe a recent piece of reading – a book or journal article – while someone else times them.
 The challenge is to come in under 30 seconds while still distilling the essence of what they studied.
 It’s a quick way for students to share what they’re learning and practice the art of brevity.
 And it’s simple to expand it to other forms of media (podcasts, films) or even concepts or time periods.

 When students are listening to a lecture or a classmate’s presentation, have them share their real-time reactions and questions in the chat feature of your UC&C software.
 It’s kind of like live tweeting an event, but all within your safe and secure backchannel.
 This helps remote students stay fully tuned into what’s going on in class, but everyone can use it to spot trends and consider new points of view.
 Here are a few more ways to use your backchannel.

 Scattergories, for those who haven’t played it before, is a game where a letter is chosen and then people name something that starts with that letter in a variety of categories – like favorite food or a girl’s name.
 To give this an academic twist, simply switch the categories to relate to your course topic – i.e., mathematical theorem or classification of organisms.
 You can get as creative as you like, and then students can work to top each other in the answers they come up with.

 16. Classroom debates

 Debating is a time-tested way to get students to state positions, formulate arguments and reach conclusions, plus explore an issue from multiple points of view.
 You can divide the class in two, assigning sides of an issue, with you as the judge.
 Or have some students take on debating roles while others judge and then switch.
 Again, it’s crucial your audio picks up everyone’s voice so remote students don’t get left behind.
-Here’s Ryerson University’s guide to debate in the classroom.
+Here’s Toronto Metropolitan University’s guide to debate in the classroom.